 Gretchen Boyum & Pat Crepps

-Cary Brinegar
+Cary M. Brinegar

 Family of Tony Buccigrossi

-Shellee & Steve Callahan
+Shellee R. & Steven J. Callahan

 Eldon & Patty Carter